When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 It’s a WordPress-specific Hosting type that makes it easier to manage, maintain, secure, and optimize your blog.

-Most managed WordPress hosting has an inbuilt caching system that helps boost page speed and increase performance.
-So you don’t need an additional WordPress cache plugin.
+Most managed WordPress hosting has an inbuilt caching system that helps boost page speed and performance, so you don’t need an additional WordPress cache plugin.

 The web host takes good care of server-side management, WordPress core updates, automatic plugin updates, cache functions, backups, security, etc.